nithyaramakrishnan/data-shield/signing-key.md

 ### Signing your production images
 {: #signing-images}

-You can use the enclaveos-signer to sign IBM Cloud Data Shield converted images with a production-level signing key.
+You can use the `enclaveos-signer` to sign {{site.data.keyword.datashield_short}} converted images with a production-level signing key.

 1. Clone the following repository.